andrewrindge/andrewrindge/README.md

 - 👋 Hi I’m Andrew, a third year undergraduate studying computer science at the University of Washington.
 - 🖥 I'm experienced with Java, C/C++, JavaScript, HTML/CSS and some Python.
 - 👀 I’m interested in all things software, but particularly technological developments and tools related to sustainability.
-- 🌱 I’m currently studying systems programming and database management at UW.
+- 🌱 I’m currently taking systems programming and database management classes.
 - 📫 Feel free to reach out to arindge@uw.edu.

 <a href="https://github.com/andrewrindge/github-readme-stats">